nspcc-dev/neo-go/README.md

 - [NEO virtual machine](docs/vm.md)

-This branch (**master-2.x**) is a stable version of the project compatible with Neo 2, it only receives bug fixes and minor updates.
-For the Neo 3 development version please refer to the [**master** branch](https://github.com/nspcc-dev/neo-go/tree/master) and releases after 0.90.0.
+This branch (**master-2.x**) is a stable version of the project compatible with Neo 2 (including [cross-chain neox support](docs/neox.md)), it only receives bug fixes and minor updates.
+For Neo 3 development version please refer to the [**master** branch](https://github.com/nspcc-dev/neo-go/tree/master) and releases after 0.90.0.
 Releases before 0.80.0 (**0.7X.Y** track) are made from this